COVID-19 Watch: Patchwork Response To Coronavirus Outbreak Not Enough

 The U.S. now has more COVID-19 infections than any other country in the world.It’s safe to assume that your life has changed a lot over the past few weeks.
 But exactly how it’s changed really depends on where you live.

-"At this stage, you know, as a nation, we're in essence functioning almost as 50 separate nations," said Boris Lushniak, professor and dean of the School of Public Health at University of Maryland.
+"At this stage, you know, as a nation, we're in essence functioning almost as 50 separate nations," said Dr. Boris Lushniak, professor and dean of the School of Public Health at the University of Maryland, and former acting U.S. Surgeon General.

-This is Boris Lushniak.
+This is Dr. Boris Lushniak.
 He’s one of the world’s leading experts when it comes to pandemics.

 "Almost every big public health event, I was honored to be called into service in one fashion or another.
 The World Trade Center, the anthrax attacks, Hurricane Katrina, the H1N1 pandemic influenza of 2009.
 And then as a commander of the Monrovia Medical Unit in Liberia in the midst of the Ebola epidemic," Lushniak said.